 Using the eraser and adjustments, I created this image shown below.
 The colors are slightly more realistic and warmer.
 I’ve removed some large groups of tourists as well as one of the roller coasters in the background on the right side.

 The final result took only around 30 minutes to create from start to finish.
 It probably would have been done more quickly if I had known exactly what I was looking for.
 While there are some imperfections, particularly near the right edge of the main roller coaster, the overall image is clean and simple.

 When your image is complete, you’ll want to export it by clicking the icon in the top left of the program.
 This will bring up a small window with export and sharing options.

 - Save your image as a shareable file that can be reused (i.e. jpeg, PSD).

-- Open your image in another Macphun program (you'll need the other Macphun apps pre-installed).
+- Open your image in another program (you’ll need the other Skylum apps pre-installed).

 - Share it directly to a social platform such as Mail or Messages.

 Whatever you choose, you’ll probably want to create a file copy as backup using “Save Image As”.
 When you choose this option, you’ll be asked to name your file and choose a save location.